mvolkmann/blog/src/swift/SwiftUI.md

 - `{ProjectName}.xcodeproj`

-  This file is not visible in the Navigator, but can be viewed and edited by clicking the top entry in the navigator.
+  This file is not visible in the Project Navigator, but can be viewed and edited by clicking the top entry in the Project Navigator.
   The editor for this data contains the following tabs:
   General, Signing & Capabilities, Resource Tags, Info, Build Settings, Build Phases, and Build Rules.